 As with all special services relating to marriage, we require couples to have or create a connection with the church in the same way as if they were getting married.
 You can create a connection simply by attending usual Sunday services at least once a month for at least six consecutive months before your marriage blessing.
 It is best to start attending eight months before your service to ensure you have sufficient time to complete this requirement.
 The fees for the Service of Prayer and Dedication are the same as for an actual wedding.
 For further information about fees and availability of dates please visit our main Weddings page.

-Please contact Revd Fiona Jenkins if you are interested in having a Service of Prayer and Dedication in St Bartholomew’s or St Michael’s churches.
+Please contact Revd Fiona Jenkins if you are interested in having a Service of Prayer and Dedication at St Bartholomew’s.

 Thanksgiving for Marriage